Giorgio Moroder: Awards

-Moroder also won four Golden Globes: two Best Original Score for "Midnight Express" and "Flashdance...
-What a Feeling", and two Best Original Song for "Flashdance...
+Moroder also won four Golden Globes: two Best Original Score for "Midnight Express" and "Flashdance", and two Best Original Song for "Flashdance...
 What a Feeling" and "Take My Breath Away".

-On 20 September 2004, Moroder was honored at the Dance Music Hall of Fame ceremony, held in New York, when he was inducted for his achievements and contributions as a producer.
+On 20 September 2004, Moroder was honoured at the Dance Music Hall of Fame ceremony, held in New York, when he was inducted for his achievements and contributions as a producer.
 In 2005, Moroder was named a Commendatore Ordine al Merito della Repubblica Italiana, and in 2010 Bolzano awarded him the Grande Ordine al Merito della Provincia autonoma di Bolzano.
 In 2011, he was awarded the Lifetime Achievement Award by the World Soundtrack Academy.
 In 2014, Moroder won his fourth Grammy Award for Daft Punk's Random Access Memories (Album of the Year).